hapijs/hapi/docs/Reference.md

 #### `server.stop([options], [callback])`

 Stops the server by refusing to accept any new connections.
 Existing connections will continue until closed or timeout (defaults to 5 seconds).
-Once the server has stopped, all the connections have ended, and it is safe to exit the process, the callback (if provided) is called.
+Once the server stopped, all the connections have ended, and it is safe to exit the process, the callback (if provided) is called.
 If the server is already stopped, the `callback()` is called on the next tick.

 The optional `options` object supports:

 - `timeout` - overrides the timeout in millisecond before forcefully terminating a connection.
 Defaults to `5000` (5 seconds).

 ```javascript